Civil, Environmental and Sustainable Engineering, PhD

 Biochemistry, Build, Environment, Geotechnical Engineer, Hydrology, Transportation Engineer, approved for STEM-OPT extension, building, engineeringgrad, science, technology, engineering and mathematics (STEM), structures, sustainability

-A broad range of theoretical and experimental research programs have been established in civil and environmental engineering to prepare graduate students for careers in professional practice and research.
+A wide variety of theoretical and experimental research programs have been established in civil and environmental engineering to prepare you for careers in professional practice and research.
 These programs are constantly evolving with the changes in society and the profession, and many are transdisciplinary in nature.

-The pattern of coursework applicable to the degree is potentially unique for each student, although it must conform to the general guidelines for subject matter content for the degree, as authorized here and in the program's graduate handbook.
+The pattern of coursework in the Doctor of Philosophy in civil, environmental and sustainable engineering program can be tailored for you, although it must conform to the general guidelines for subject matter content for the degree (as outlined here and in the program's graduate handbook).

 84 credit hours, a written comprehensive exam, an oral comprehensive exam, a prospectus and a dissertation